yeutterg/beautiful-photometry/README.md

 ## Installation

 Make sure you have Python installed in your environment.
-This has only been tested on Python >3 on a Mac.
+This only works with Python 3+.

 Clone this repository, cd to the downloaded directory, and install necessary dependencies: